gonzoalo/loka-challenge/README.md

 The following projects aims to process data daily from events from a Car Service Company and stores them in a Data Warehouse For this purpose we are going to use AWS as our cloud provider so in order to run the project we need an aws account.

+## Aproach

+For this project I want to have a pipeline for future possible scenarios like modifying tables columns or adding new table to the data warehouse, etc. That's why the whole project have a main config file where we can set this up according to the business needs.

 ## Architecture

 For the infrastructure cloud architecture we are going to use a Raw and Strucutre zone.
 The first to copy the data from the original source and the second to store the data after the transformation job so we can still have a copy o the original data for any furutre use case.
 We are going to use Athena as a SQL-queriable data warehouse.